 » More about Employability

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grades BC including at least one subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE
+- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BC, to include: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE

-- International Baccalaureate Diploma 29 points including 5 Higher Level in a subject from the following list: Biology, Chemistry, Maths, Physics, Human Biology, Psychology, Sport Science, Environmental Science, Sociology or PE.
+- International Baccalaureate Diploma 29 points including 5 at Higher Level in one of the following subjects: Biology, Chemistry, Environmental Science, Maths, Physics, Human Biology, Psychology, Sport Science, Sociology or PE.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.

 A commitment to sport or exercise is expected from all applicants.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.